SEE ANYTHING? Police Probe Shooting Near Englewood Park

-Englewood police continued witnesses or anyone else who could help the investigation of nearly a dozen gunshots fired near a city park last weekend.
+Englewood police continued seeking witnesses or anyone else who could help identify whoever fired nearly a dozen gunshots near a city park last weekend.

 Witnesses reported a silver SUV leaving the scene that may have been involved, he said.